 5 Min.
 Read Time

 Three weekends at Berghain, three different sets, three different machine setups.
 On one, a modular patch system stood out, looking like Behringer Crave and Mutable modules.
 On another, a KI tool ran in the background, mixing transitions.
 On the third, no laptops were visible, just hardware.
 The techno scene in 2026 no longer has a uniform answer to what technology should do.
 It has three parallel answers.
-And they conflict.
+And they contradict each other.

 11.05.2026